-If you are a seasoned proxy user, you may have come across terms such as HTTP proxy, Socks, proxies, or HTTPS proxy.
+As a seasoned proxy user, you may have encountered terms such as HTTP proxy, Socks, proxies, or HTTPS proxy.
 However, for many in the industry, even those who have used proxies for years, these different proxies are a little confusing.

 One of the main reasons you would use a proxy is to provide you or your company with a secure and untraceable connection.
 However, if you use the wrong proxy, you could provide nefarious characters and the opportunity to breach your security, or you may have issues with compatibility.

 This article will review what an HTTP proxy is, the types of HTTP proxies, and the difference between HTTP and HTTPS proxies.

 First, let's look at the very definition of HTTP.